 - Coupons used

 Amount of coupons that have been activated and used by your customers to purchase offers or access the offered content.

 - Customer country

-This is the country setting of a user.
+This is the country setting of a viewer.
 The initial country setting is automatically selected based on their IP detection.
 Note: this parameter affects the payment methods available to the customers.